-(i) our 401(k) plan on behalf of each of our named executive officers and (ii) our named executive officers' health savings accounts.
-Such 401(k) plan contributions for services performed in 2021 were paid in March 2022.
-Contributions to health savings accounts and 401(k) plan contributions for services performed in 2022 were paid on a per-payroll basis.
-The amounts reported for Mr. deGoa include a \$32,083 retainer for Mr. deGoa's service as a non-employee member of our Board in 2022.
+(3) Includes contributions to (i) our 401(k) plan on behalf of each of our named executive officers and (ii) our named executive officers' health savings accounts.
+Contributions to health savings accounts and 401(k) plan contributions for services performed in 2022 and 2023 were paid on a per-payroll basis.